unt-libraries/untl-metadata-documentation/docs/fields/coverage.rst

     the authority for place names rather than the Getty Thesaurus of Geographic Names.
--   Although the coverage element appears to repeat information that could also be placed in other elements, such as subject/keywords and date, it is needed to provide the best interoperability with other metadata and resource-sharing systems.
-To reduce duplication, we recommend only entering location/date information the the coverage element unless it represents both *creation* and *content* (e.g., the creation date/coverage date for original photographs).
+-   Although the coverage element appears to repeat information that could also be placed in other elements, such as :doc:`subject/keywords </fields/subject>` and :doc:`date </fields/date>`, it is needed to provide the best interoperability with other metadata and resource-sharing systems.
+To reduce duplication, it is recommended to use coverage for any relevant *content* information and only duplicate it when it is applicable to the *creation* (e.g., the creation date/coverage date for original photographs).
--   It is strongly recommended that both coverage place(s) and coverage time period(s) be included in order to facilitate the browse structure for Portal records, and to provide the best interoperability with other metadata and resource-sharing systems.
+-   It is strongly recommended that both coverage place(s) and coverage time period(s) be included when known (or reasonably inferred) in order to facilitate the browse structure for Portal records, and to provide the best interoperability with other metadata and resource-sharing systems.
 -   Recommended best practice for encoding the date value is defined in